marktennyson/flask-mailing/README.md

 **Flask_Mail** is dead now.
 This is the time to migrate a fully asynchronous based mailer library to send emails while using a Flask based application.
 Now Flask 2.0 supports the asynchronous view function then who is stopping you to use __Flask-Mailing__ ?

-Flask-Mailing is a fork of `Sabuhi's` Fastapi-Mail package, providing similar functionality.
-99% of the work was done by him, and the fork was made mainly provide the same features and the apis for the Flask Microframework.

 __The key features are:__

 -  Most of the Apis are very familiar with `Flask-Mail` module.